vinegarhq/vinegarhq.github.io/src/Sober/Configuration/index.md

 # Sober Configuration

-You can adjust Sober's behavior, where the configuration will be passed on to launching Roblox.
+To adjust Sober or Roblox's behavior, the configuration may be edited.
+This is done through a configuration file.
+To edit this file, you may follow the steps below.

 ## Editing the configuration